How To Install Your TruTex Footing

 5. Blending the fibers

-A rototiller is an ideal tool for blending the fibers into the sand.
+A Harley Power Rake or a Rototiller are both great tools for blending the fibers into the sand.

 It will take several passes with the tiller before the fibers are blended sufficiently.